jwestrob/astra/readme.md

 ## Overview

-Astra is a Python package designed to facilitate bioinformatic workflows, especially those involving Hidden Markov Models (HMMs).
+Astra is a Python package designed to facilitate bioinformatic workflows involving Hidden Markov Models (HMMs).
+It serves as a wrapper around (PyHMMER)[https://pyhmmer.readthedocs.io/en/stable/index.html] and (HMMER)[http://hmmer.org/], as well as a .
 It automates the process of downloading, installing, and searching custom or pre-installed HMM databases.
 Astra aims to streamline bioinformatic analyses, allowing for greater flexibility and ease of use.

 ## Features